cloudmesh-community/book/chapters/devops/puppet.md

 environment_timeout = unlimited
 ```

-### Key Components of Config File
+### Key components of config file

-Comments Lines, Settings Lines and Settings Variables are the
+Comment lines, Settings lines and Settings variables are
 main components of puppet

-configuration file. comments in config files are specified by
+Comments in config files are specified by
 prefixing hash character

-Setting line consists the name of the setting followed by equal sign ,
+Setting line consists name of the setting followed by equal sign ,
 value of the setting would be specified in this section.
 Setting variable
 value generally consists of one word but multiple can be specified in
 rare cases.

-## Setting up Puppet Master
+## Setting up Puppet master

-Puppet server software is installed on puppet master machine which then
+Puppet server software is installed on puppet master node which then
 pushes the configuration to clients nodes(puppet agents).

-Following command is used to pull the software package from the repository.
+Pull software package from the repository.

 ```bash
 $ sudo rpm -ivh